IbukunPleasant/Credit-Loan/README.md

 # Data Cleaning Process (MS Excel)

-• Extracted and cleaned customer location data, converting messy full address fields into a clear Country-level field for better geographic insights.
+• Extracted and cleaned customer location data, converting messy full address fields into a clear "Country" field for better geographic insights.

 •	Standardized dates to ensure consistency for trend and time-based analysis.

-•	Ensure all values aligned with the required formats for analysis.
+•	Ensured all values aligned with the required formats for analysis.

 # Dashboard Highlights